 Let it snow, let it snow, let it SNOW!
-This snowflake cake is a perfect representation of our Ann Arbor weather today.
 It's like a winter wonderland outside with delicate snowflakes tumbling from the sky.
-I'll be the first to admit that although I love a fresh snowfall, I wouldn't say I like driving in the snow.
-I often try to plan my weekly errands so that I don't get stuck on snowy roads.
-The perfect place to be when the weather is bad is tucked inside, watching the snowfall outside the window.
-Even better yet, I love to spend a snowy afternoon in the kitchen baking.
-If you're not baking this snowflake cake, you should definitely be giving this cranberry orange bundt cake a try!
+I love to spend a snowy afternoon in the kitchen baking.
+If you're not baking this winter snowflake cake, you should definitely be giving this cranberry orange bundt cake a try!

 Why this recipe works